SoftwareOutlook/ASEArch-Test-Codes/README.md

                                    probable is better to leave some threads unused rather than having them fighting over the cache lines.
                                 3) For GPU runs <bx> and <by> are the dimension of the block of threads,
-                                   <bz> is irelevant in this version, the block of threads are 2D
+                                   <bz> is irrelevant in this version, the block of threads are 2D or 3D
+				   with size 1 in z direction.
-				4) GPU default: 32x4x1
+				4) Default sizes for GPU block of threads: 32x4x1

 -nruns <n>               set the number of smoother runs (default 5) -niter <b>               set the number of iteration per run (default 1).